 Now more than ever, we must have clear lines of communication.
 If you have questions, please start with your division leader and know they are working tirelessly to keep your children safe.
 Here are a few important reminders as we make this move as we start school on Monday.

 Note: This does not apply to our families who are medical personnel, first responders, or other individuals who encounter COVID-19 as part of their professional or caregiving duties while wearing appropriate PPE.

 Daily questions we need each family/faculty/staff to ask:

 If student/faculty/staff tests positive for COVID-19, please contact Jackson Christian immediately.
 Also, contact your county’s health department and self-isolate for 14 days.
-If you have symptoms, you may return to school 10 days from the onset of symptoms and after you have been fever-free for 24 hours.
+If you have symptoms, you may return to school 10 days after last symptom.
 If you are asymptomatic, you may return to school 10 days after the positive test.

 Jackson Christian continually monitors the COVID infection rate on our campus.
 Should it change, we are ready to adjust to ensure our students receive a high-quality education in a protected environment.

 Based on the conditions at the time, our COVID safety measures employ numerous procedures, including sanitization and encouraging good hygiene, face coverings, social distancing, and other operating procedures that mitigate spread.
 The following serve as our current guidelines and reminders: